Guiana dolphin: Diet and foraging

+Reproduction

+A study of a population off the coast of southern Brazil in the late 1990s found that females matured at 5–8 years of age and males where mature at 7 years of age.
+The gestation period was found to be approximately 12 month gestation period.
+The Guiana Dolphin is not seen to have a defined breeding season though the reproductive cycle is 2 years long.
+After age 25, the researchers found that the reproductive cycle had increased to 2.5 years a possible indication of reproductive senescence, or aging.
+The Guiana dolphin practices polyandry causing correlation to males competing for access to females.

 Conservation

 The Guiana dolphin is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.
 As with all coastal cetaceans, the Guiana dolphin suffers from negative interactions with humans.
 Entanglement in gill nets, seine nets, and shrimp traps is responsible for the death of many animals each year.
 There is very limited gene flow between concentrations of this dolphin, and large stretches of coast contain no animals at all, so recovery from depletion of a local population may take time.

 A population decline was noted in Guanabara Bay near Rio de Janeiro with 34 individuals surviving in 2016, down from 70 in 1995 and 400 in 1985.
 The bays around Rio de Janeiro are known to be polluted with industrial waste and sewage, a possible cause of this population's decline.
 By 2024 the number in Guanabara Bay was below 30, and while populations in Sepetiba Bay and Ilha Grande Bay to the west are larger, they are thought also to be at risk.